Bale, in the Croatian region of Istria, is a must-visit place in 2023 for all lovers of authentic experiences, nature and gastronomy.

-Bale has remained a hidden secret of Istria and Croatia since the past.
-There are many reasons why short distance places like Bale will be the best choice to visit and spend a safe vacation during the coronavirus pandemic.
+Even in previous years, Bale remained a hidden secret of Istria and Croatia.
+There are several reasons why places like Bale will be places to travel and spend an intimate and safe vacation.

 Apartments and holiday homes with their own entrance, courtyard, terrace or swimming pool have already been a common choice for those who used to visit Bale before, and there is no reason not to be so even this year.

 Mobile homes in the camp are also a good choice for those who like to stay by the sea and to be surrounded by nature.
-Mobile homes have their own bathroom, kitchen and terrace, so it appears to be a perfect solution to avoid common areas and close contact with other visitors.
+Mobile homes have their own bathroom, kitchen and terrace.

-Besides good food, locally grown vegetables, istrian wines and olive oil, all taverns and restaurants in Bale have their own terraaces or courtyard gardens where you can dine completely relaxed and in accordance with the reccommendations for prevention of the coronavirus.
+Besides good food, locally grown vegetables, istrian wines and olive oil, all taverns and restaurants in Bale have their own terraaces or courtyard gardens where you can dine completely relaxed.

 Bale and it's surroundings are well known for production of olive oil which can be tasted and bought at olive oil mills Grubić, Bembo and Meneghetti.
 Many local producers deliver fruit and vegetables to your door and one of them, Božić family farm, even organized self-service food sales at their own property.

-When you decide to go to the restaurant or winery, please contact them in advance to make sure that everything will be prepared for your arival in accordance with the recommendations for prevention of the epidemic Covid-19.
+When you decide to go to the restaurant or winery, please contact them in advance to make sure that everything is prepared for your arival.

 At 9 kilometers of Mediterranean coast and untouched nature you can find your place by the sea in Bale